-If you need further help and guidance when starting work due to your decreased working ability, we offer the help of a support person.
+If you need additional help and guidance when starting work due to your decreased working ability, we offer the help of a support person.

-The service is applied for from the Unemployment Insurance Fund by the employer, and you will be assigned a suitable support person with your input.
+The employer applies for the service from the Unemployment Insurance Fund, and you will be assigned a suitable support person with your input.
 The support person may be a co-worker or someone suitable from outside of the workplace.
 The volume of the service is agreed in the contract between the Unemployment Insurance Fund and the service provider and it may be 50%, 75% or 100% of your working time.

-The labour market service provided for individuals with decreased working ability is co-financed by the European Social Fund of the European Union by regulation No. 57 of the Minister of Social Protection and the Minister of Health and Labour of 27 March 2015 on the basis of ‘Provision of labour market services for the target group of work reforms.
+The labour market service provided for individuals with decreased working ability is co-financed by the European Social Fund of the European Union by regulation No. 57 of the Minister of Social Protection and the Minister of Health and Labour of 27 March 2015 on the basis of ‘Provision of labour market services for the target group of work reforms‘.